Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.6.1-324, plus some of the features already present in the Unstable release.
+This unofficial version has been derived from the official Testing release T1.6.1-324, plus some of the features already present in the Unstable release, plus some fixes.
+It has the aim to be a stable version compatible with official 1.6.1, and that will be modified only to insert bug fixes.

 This version includes some features not (yet) available in the Open Rails testing official version, that is: